sparkmicro/Ki-nTree/README.md

 The automatic part generation in KiCad is controlled via templates:

-* Template examples are shipped together with Ki-nTree, these can be adjusted to your likings or you also can create completely new ones.
+* Template examples are shipped together with Ki-nTree, these can be adjusted to your liking or you also can create completely new ones.
 * Each template has its own library file where the file name defines the templates name.
 * The templates can use the parameters and attributes of the InvenTree part on a wildcard base.
-So you can add for example `Resistance @ Tolerance` into a field and the resulting part will then have the resitance and the tolerance value inside this text field.
+So you can add for example `Resistance@Tolerance` into a field and the resulting part will then have the resistance and the tolerance value inside this text field.
+* Using the templates and wildcards without the InvenTree functions enabled is also possible.
+In this case the library parameter wildcards need to be configured in the `supplier_parameters.yaml` for each library individually.

 Enjoy!